kingpill/SmartContract-Token/README.md

 6. Flash loans- Function to grant flashloans(loans given and paid back in the same transaction without a deposit or collateral, granted only if the transaction succeeds).
 7. Votes: Holders of the token will be able to vote(through a DAO) on certain aspects for the token developers to be guided by.
 Further features need to be built for this to be complete.

 Built with ERC20 protocol and compatible with EVM.
+Can be used on any EVM compatible network.